swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

-Part of the reason for this limitation is that knowledge of the isolation is effectively erased from the type when partially-applying the actor instance.
+Part of the need for this limitation is that knowledge of the isolation is effectively erased from the type when partially-applying the actor instance.
 That knowledge is required for non-async isolated methods, as their runtime representation cannot encode isolation enforcement alone.
 But, it is possible to create a `@Sendable` version of a partially-applied non-async actor method, by representing it with an `async` function value.

 Conceptually, a similar limitation comes up when performing a conversion that removes the `@MainActor` from a function type.
 Since it is generally unsafe to do so, the compiler emits a warning, such as in this example: